siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Missiles can predict target movement.

 Missiles will moving towards the destination of their target rather than the current location of their target.

+## missiles_avoid_hpd
+> tags: gameplayImpact
+> info: Missiles can dodge HPD bullets.

+Missiles will actively moving to dodge incoming point defence bullets, includes HPD bullets, and Flak bullets if `flak_hits_missiles` is on, and Sidewinder bullets if `sidewinder_hits_missiles` is on.

 ## missiles_track_cloaked
 > tags: gameplayImpact